FAQ: Internship Funding

 3. A list (not a letter) of 2-4 references, with at least one faculty member.
 Please ask permission of each person before including them on your list (How to create a reference list.)

-4. A letter (or saved official email) of confirmation from either the faculty member or the organization with whom you propose to work.
-This letter from the internship sponsor should confirm that you have been offered the position for the unpaid internship and it needs to include 1) the sponsoring organization's name; 2) the sponsor's name, address, phone number and email address; 3) the dates for the internship; and 4) a brief description of the intern's responsibilities.
+4. A letter (or saved official email) of confirmation from either your proposed faculty member or your internship sponsor.
+This letter from the internship sponsor should confirm that you have been offered the position for the unpaid internship and it needs to include 1) the sponsoring organization's name; 2) the sponsor's name, address, phone number and email address; 3) the dates for the internships OR number of weeks; and 4) a brief description of the intern's responsibilities.
+If this letter is not submitted with your application, your application will not be given full consideration.

 How can I improve my chances of getting awarded internship funding?
 What is the most important aspect of my application?